Apostolique/Apos.Shapes/docs/gradients/README.md

   ![A gradient from blue to red in Oklab](oklab.png)

 * `Oklch` holds chroma while the hue takes the shortest path around the hue wheel.
-Vivid transitions.
+The transitions come out vivid.

   ![A gradient from blue to red in Oklch](oklch.png)